pinseeker-code/pinseeker-vision/docs/clubhouse/README.md

 - **Personal Sanctuaries**: Individual lockers that expand into meditation spaces
 - **Mirror of Truth**: Reflective surfaces that show both physical and energetic appearance
 - **Artifact Gallery**: Display of spiritual and creative items earned through play
-- **Gear Blessing Station**: Where equipment is consecrated for sacred play

 #### **AI Interactions**
 - **Preparation Rituals**: Guided centering and intention-setting
-- **Gear Selection**: Archetypal advice on equipment choices
 - **Transformation Support**: Assistance with avatar and energy adjustments
 - **Community Connection**: Introduction to other players and archetypes